-Are there any risk factors (e.g. lifestyle/family history etc) that can be identified?
+Are there any risk factors that can be identified? (e.g. lifestyle/family history)

-For example, in a diabetic patient, they may describe feeling very tired, urinating often and feeling very thirsty.
+For example, a diabetic patient may describe feeling very tired, urinating often and feeling very thirsty.

 Tip: Practice taking concise histories to get the timing right.
 In OSCE stations, timing is crucial and you do not want to spend all your time taking a history when you are meant to be explaining a diagnosis!
 A rough guide would be to keep the introduction and brief history between 1-2 minutes maximum.

 Following a brief history, it is important to gauge the patient’s knowledge of their condition.
-Some patients may have a family member with diabetes and therefore have a fairly good understanding of what the condition entails (be careful to differentiate between insulin dependent and non-insulin dependent).
-Other patients may have heard of diabetes but only have a vague understanding of the important details.
-Crucially, the patient sitting before you may not even know at this point that they have diabetes – you may be the first person to inform them of the diagnosis.
+Some patients may have a family member with diabetes and therefore have a fairly good understanding of what the condition entails (be careful to differentiate between insulin-dependent and non-insulin-dependent).
+Other patients may have heard of diabetes, but only have a vague understanding of the important details.
+The patient sitting before you may not even know at this point that they have diabetes – you may be the first person to inform them of the diagnosis.

-Due to these reasons, it is important to start with some open-ended questions.
+Due to these reasons, it is important to start with open questioning.
 Good examples include:

 “What do you know about diabetes?”

-“What has been explained to you so far about diabetes?”
+“What has been explained to you about diabetes so far?”